fcroiseaux/icsmerge/README.md

   ]
 }
 ```
-With this configuration json structure, three calendards will be merged in one.
+With this configuration structure, three calendars will be merged in one.

 - The first one is private so locations and descriptions are removed and summary is replaced by the content of he ```name``` field, being **Cal_1_Name** in this example.
-- The second is not public so all details will be shown in the merged calendar
+- The second is public so all details will be shown in the merged calendar
 - The third is private, same behavior as the first.

 The merged calendar is accessible at : <http://localhost:8080/calendar_url.ics>
 If an empty string is provided in the url field, a random url is generated and returned, otherwise, the provided url is returned.

+The password field contains the password that must be used to read or delete the calendar.
+It is saved in the db after being hashed with bcrypt.
 ## REST API
 A basic REST API is provided to add, read and remove merge configuration.